nleiva/go-links/README.md

 #### Network Routing protocols
 * [GoBGP](https://github.com/osrg/gobgp): Open source BGP implementation designed from scratch for modern environment.
+* [bio-rd](https://github.com/bio-routing/bio-rd): A re-implementation of BGP, IS-IS and OSPF in Go.

 #### Network Security
 * [bettercap](https://github.com/bettercap/bettercap): Powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and Ethernet networks.